radicalbit/radicalbit-ai-monitoring/docs/docs/l6_all_metrics.md

   * Line chart of accuracy over time
   * Confusion matrix
   * Log loss, *only for binary classification at the moment*
+  * Line chart of log loss over time, *only for binary classification at the moment*
   * For each class:
     * Precision *(for both reference and current for an easy comparison)*
     * Recall *(for both reference and current for an easy comparison)*